Satellite Launch Procedure | Procedure to launch satellite

 ➨Step-3: The second apogee motor firing is carried out so that satellite attains needed angular velocity and

-➨Step-4: Further stabilization and attitude control is achieved using control of momentum/reaction wheels.
+➨Step-4: Further stabilization and attitude control can be achieved using control of momentum/reaction wheels.

 Examples of geostationary satellites are INTELSAT, COMSAT, INSAT etc.